 Do you have debt?
 Do you have life insurance as a line item in your budget?

 Deacon Hayes is a Personal Finance Expert who is best known for paying off $52,000 in consumer debt in 18 months.
 Through his company Well Kept Wallet, he has helped thousands of people develop a financial game plan so they can achieve their financial goals in life.
-He has been featured in the US News & World Report, MSN Money, Yahoo Finance and more.*Written by Chris Huntley.
-Huntley Wealth Insurance and its representatives do not give legal or tax advice.
+He has been featured in the US News & World Report, MSN Money, Yahoo Finance and more.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
+Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.